Ciudad Obregon Sonora: 12 Best Things to Do and See

 And this is thanks to the fact that a few years ago, the movement “Alas en mi pueblo” (Wings in my town) dedicated to the birds of the state began on the locals’ initiative.

-Undoubtedly, you can’t miss the opportunity to walk through its beautiful streets.
+Undoubtedly, you can’t miss walking through its beautiful streets.
 You will find cafes and restaurants ideal for having a drink or a delicious meal.

 11. Museum of Yaqui Culture

-This museum has served as a recognition of the original Yaqui people, a culture with great relevance in the state’s history.
+This museum has recognized the original Yaqui people, a culture relevant to the state’s history.

 With 11 thematic rooms, you will learn about the cosmovision, territory, festivals, music, dance, government, ethnography, and the daily life of the Yaqui.